alex-ohadi/flow/README.md

 ---

 ### Project Overview

-This project provides a Python-based map matcher that integrates with C++ functionality and runs in a Kubernetes environment.
-It also implements an Airflow job to restart the job at 12 UTC everyday.
+This project is a map matching system that uses Python and C++ to process GPS data accurately.
+It runs in Kubernetes with Apache Pulsar handling messaging.
+A producer sends GPS events to Pulsar, and three consumer pods listen and run the map matching on the data.
+This setup allows fast, reliable, and scalable processing of GPS traces.

 ---

 ### Key Files

 - **Map Matcher Python Script**:
-  `flow/python/mapmatcher/map_matcher.py`
+  `flow/producer/mapmatcher/map_matcher.py`

 - **Map Matcher C++ File as Python Import**:
-  `flow/python/mapmatcher/mapmatcher.cpp`
+  `flow/producer/mapmatcher/mapmatcher.cpp`

 - **Dockerfiles**:
-  `flow/python/Dockerfile`
+  `flow/producer/Dockerfile`
   `flow/postgres/Dockerfile`

 - **Kubernetes Deployment Files**: